The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 How to Prepare for the Gokyo Ri Trek

-There is no doubt that the Gokyo Ri Trek is quite fun; however, it is equally challenging.
-Hence, to increase your fun and decrease the challenges of the trek, it is wise to prepare for the trekking.
-Here are some trekking tips you can follow before and during your Gokyo Ri Treks.
+There is no doubt that the Gokyo Ri Trek is quite fun.
+However, it is equally challenging.
+Hence, to increase your fun and decrease the challenges of the trek, it is wise to prepare for the trek.
+Here are some trekking tips you can follow before and during your Gokyo Ri trek.

 Physical Preparation